nivarths/image-search-app/README.md

-# 🔍 Image Search App
+# 🔍 Image Search Website

 A responsive web app that lets users search for high-quality images using the Unsplash API.
 Built with Vite, vanilla JavaScript, and CSS.